Transcript: Health and Safety Podcast

 Health and Safety Podcast

 Hello, and welcome to the Fairfax County Health and Safety Podcast.
-Coming up, learn about the Medical Reserve Corps, fire safety and childhood lead poisoning.
+Coming up, learn about preparing now for winter, thunderstorm safety and financial preparedness.
 Links to topics mentioned in this podcast can be found online at www.fairfaxcounty.gov.

 That’s it for this edition of the Fairfax County Health and Safety Podcast, produced by the Fairfax County, Va., Government.
 Thanks for listening.
 Additional information about health and safety topics and emergency preparedness may be found on our emergency information blog at www.fairfaxcounty.gov/emergency/blog.
 Follow the Health and Safety podcast on soundcloud.com/fairfaxcounty and our podcasts webpage, fairfaxcounty.gov/podcasts.
 And remember, if you have a police, fire, or medical emergency, call 9-1-1.
 For non-emergency needs, call 703-691-2131.